macborkow/rock-paper-scissors/README.md

 # rock-paper-scissors
 Rock-paper-scissors game for [The Odin Project](https://theodinproject.com/).

-It's entirely in the console.
+It's working entirely in the console. `F12` in Chrome.

 Made using `JavaScript`.